-For this month’s Crafty De-stash Challenge, I dug into my bin full of Fall craft supplies.
-I found a cute paper mache pumpkin I think I got at Joann’s maybe last, not sure.
-And since I’ve been making some new decorations this year for my Think Pink Autumn Decorations, so I thought making this Tissue Paper Decoupage Pumpkin in a matching pink and gold would work perfectly.
-I also had gold tissue paper and some chunky pink glitter already in my stash, so this craft cost me $0.00, well, at least this year anyway.
+I wanted to use supplies already in my stash so I dug into my bin full of Fall craft supplies.
+I found a cute paper mache pumpkin I think I got at Joann’s, I’m not sure, but you can find these all over and on Amazon, of course.
+I also had gold tissue paper on hand and some chunky pink glitter already in my stash, so this craft cost me $0.00, well, at least when I made it anyway.
 Shhh…we don’t need to dwell on that.
-Let’s see how simple this was to make.

-Tissue Paper Decoupage Pumpkin
+Tissue Paper Decoupage Pumpkin Materials

-- Paper Mache Pumpkin
+- Paper Mache Pumpkin or Craft Pumpkin

-- Gold Paint
+- Gold Paint or White Paint

-- Mod Podge
+- Mod Podge Gloss

-- Sheet Gold Tissue Paper
+- 2 Sheets Gold Tissue Paper

 - Pink Chunky Glitter